 - 2.1 Details of formal admission requirements for individual qualifications are available on the Unisa website www.unisa.ac.za/qualificationsmd/.
-All preregistration requirements must be met before a prospective student will be allowed to register.
+All pre-registration requirements must be met before a prospective student will be allowed to register.
 Colleges may have specific language admission requirements. - 2.2 Prospective students who have not previously studied for a formal qualification at Unisa must first apply for a student number, thereafter, apply for admission and upload supporting documents during the prescribed application dates (except where permission from Senate has been granted to deviate from these dates) for master's and doctoral qualifications.
-The application fee for a student number is non-refundable. - 2.3 The application process and selection criteria set by colleges, schools or departments and approved by Senate are made available on departmental websites prior to the commencement date for application for master's and doctoral studies.
-Such information includes specific focus areas or research projects identified by departments and/or colleges and the number of new master's and doctoral students that can be accommodated in a particular academic year and is aligned with sections 37(3) and (4)(b) of the Higher Education Act 101 of 1997. - From 2020, first-time doctoral candidates are required to submit two manuscripts for publication to a peer-reviewed accredited journal as part of the thesis phase, unless otherwise approved by Senate.
+The application fee for a student number is non-refundable. - 2.3 The application process and selection criteria set by Unisa and approved by Senate are made available on the websites prior to the commencement date for application for master's and doctoral studies.
+Each college/department may provide additional selection criteria.
+Such information includes specific focus areas or research projects identified by departments and/or colleges and the number of new master's and doctoral students that can be accommodated in a particular academic year and is aligned with sections 37(3) and (4)(b) of the Higher Education Act 101 of 1997. - 2.4 From 2020, first-time doctoral candidates (PhD by monograph) are required to submit two manuscripts for publication to a peer-reviewed accredited journal as part of the thesis phase, unless otherwise approved by Senate.
 Alternatively, a creative output portfolio must be submitted to an approved forum (such as a professional gallery or museum).
 Colleges should notify prospective students of this requirement prior to registration.
 Supervisors must confirm the submission of the manuscripts on the prescribed form.
-The submitted manuscripts or creative portfolios should be based on the research undertaken during master's and doctoral studies and should be deemed acceptable to the supervisor.
-Results will not be released until proof of acknowledgement by the journal editor or institutional curator is submitted by the supervisor. - 2.5 Candidates should play a role or major role (in formulating the ideas and the results) in writing the manuscripts or creative portfolios for publication.
-When co-authored with a supervisor, the candidate should be the first author. - 2.6 Starting with students admitted in 2022 and completing no earlier than 2024, doctoral candidates must deliver an oral examination (viva voce) of their theses as a compulsory part of the examination process.
+The submitted manuscripts or creative portfolios should be based on the research undertaken during doctoral studies and should be deemed acceptable to the supervisor.
+Results will not be released until proof of acknowledgement by the journal editor or institutional curator is submitted by the supervisor. - 2.5 It is the candidate's responsibility to draft the manuscripts, and the candidate should play a major role in formulating the arguments and the research results, and in writing the manuscripts or creative portfolios for publication.
+When coauthored with a supervisor, the candidate should be the first author. - 2.6 Starting with students admitted in 2022 and completing no earlier than 2024, doctoral candidates must deliver an oral examination (viva voce) of their theses as a compulsory part of the examination process.
 The oral examination (viva voce) will be conducted online through a video link.
 Face-to-face oral examinations can be arranged under exceptional circumstances and must be approved by the Executive Dean or delegated person of the college concerned.
 The same examiners are appointed to assess the thesis and adjudicate its oral examination.
-The standard operating procedures for the viva voce are available to academic staff on the link: Standard Operating Procedures for Doctoral Oral Examination (viva voce).
+Refer to the Standard Operating Procedures for Doctoral Oral Examination (Viva Voce).